-Struggling with a rough case of the Monday’s today; it was such a perfect, relaxing weekend and it’s been tough to get out of that mode!
-I’ve found that Monday’s are always a bit easier when you have something to look forward to after work.
-Tonight, my fiancé and I plan to make dinner together, watch Harry Potter (and the Half Blood Prince, for those interested), and enjoy some of these Moscow mules!
+Struggling with a rough case of the Monday’s today.
+It was such a perfect, relaxing weekend and it’s been tough to get out of that mode!
+I’ve found that Mondays are always a bit easier when you have something to look forward to after work.
+Tonight, my fiancé and I plan to make dinner together, watch Harry Potter (and the

-The inspiration for this cocktail came straight from our garden, where we have TONS of beautiful basil growing.
-Berries + fresh basil is one of the absolute best flavor combinations in my opinion (especially blueberries!), and we also love basil with ginger, so Moscow mules were a no brainer.
+The inspiration for this berry cocktail came straight from our garden, where we have TONS of beautiful basil growing.
+Berries + fresh basil is one of the best flavor combinations in my opinion (especially blueberries!).
+We also love basil with ginger, so Moscow mules were a no-brainer.

 These berry basil moscow mules are just slightly sweet, a bit herbal, and are such a refreshing summer cocktail!

 - Juice of 1 small lime